Cadú (footballer, born 1981)

-Ricardo Manuel Ferreira Sousa (born 21 December 1981), known as Cadú, is a Portuguese former professional footballer who played as a central defender currently assistant manager of Primeira Liga club Paços de Ferreira.
+Ricardo Manuel Ferreira Sousa (born 21 December 1981), known as Cadú, is a Portuguese former professional footballer who played as a central defender.

-He amassed Primeira Liga totals of 121 games and seven goals over five seasons, with Paços de Ferreira, Boavista (two apiece) and Gil Vicente.
+He amassed Primeira Liga totals of 121 games and seven goals over five seasons, with Paços de Ferreira, Boavista and Gil Vicente.
 He spent the vast majority of his career in Romania with CFR Cluj, appearing in 255 competitive matches and winning eight major trophies.

 Club career

 Portugal

 Born in Paços de Ferreira, Cadú began playing professionally with Gondomar S.C. in the Portuguese third division, his solid performances earning him a transfer straight to the Primeira Liga as he signed with another side in the north, F.C.
 Paços de Ferreira, in summer 2002.
 In his second season he started in 27 of the 28 matches he appeared in, but his team was relegated after ranking second-bottom.

 After Paços' relegation, Cadú joined Boavista FC, also being first choice – 30 games, two goals– in his first year, with the Porto-based club finishing in sixth position.